carls0n/MPS/README.md

 * Supports  repeat and shuffle modes<br>
 * Trackinfo feature to get information about currently playing track<br>
 * Status feature to get time remaining and percent finished<br>
-* Status feature also has a repeat and random status indicator.<br>
+* Status feature also has repeat, random and notify status indicators.<br>
 * Show number of tracks and total playlist duration<br>
 * Ability to delete tracks in playlist<br>
-* Turn on notifications. (xfce-notify-4.0)
+* Turn on/off notifications. (xfce-notify-4.0)
 * New!
 Albuminfo command to get album info and year<br>
 * New!
 Added an -n flag to showlist function to number lines.
 Handy for using delete.
 #